Data center: Security

 Physical access is usually restricted.
 Layered security often starts with fencing, bollards and mantraps.
 Video camera surveillance and permanent security guards are almost always present if the data center is large or contains sensitive information.
-Fingerprint recognition mantraps is starting to be commonplace.
+Fingerprint recognition mantraps are starting to be commonplace.

 Logging access is required by some data protection regulations; some organizations tightly link this to access control systems.
 Multiple log entries can occur at the main entrance, entrances to internal rooms, and at equipment cabinets.
 Access control at cabinets can be integrated with intelligent power distribution units, so that locks are networked through the same appliance.

 Energy use

-Energy use is a central issue for data centers.
-Power draw ranges from a few kW for a rack of servers in a closet to several tens of MW for large facilities.
-Some facilities have power densities more than 100 times that of a typical office building.
+Energy consumption is a central issue for data centers.
+Power draw ranges from a few kilowatts (kW) for small server racks to several tens of megawatts (MW) for large facilities.
+Modern hyperscale data centers can exhibit power densities exceeding 100 times those of conventional office buildings, primarily due to the high concentration of servers and cooling systems required to manage continuous digital workloads.
 For higher power density facilities, electricity costs are a dominant operating expense and account for over 10% of the total cost of ownership (TCO) of a data center.

 Greenhouse gas emissions

-In 2020 data centers (excluding cryptocurrency mining) and data transmission each used about 1% of world electricity.
-Although some of this electricity was low carbon, the IEA called for more "government and industry efforts on energy efficiency, renewables procurement and RD&D", as some data centers still use electricity generated by fossil fuels.
-They also said that lifecycle emissions should be considered, that is including "embodied" emissions, such as in buildings.
-Data centers are estimated to have been responsible for 0.5% of US greenhouse gas emissions in 2018.
-Some Chinese companies, such as Tencent, have pledged to be carbon neutral by 2030, while others such as Alibaba have been criticized by Greenpeace for not committing to become carbon neutral.
+In 2024, data centers are estimated to account for about 1.5% of global electricity consumption (approximately 415 TWh) and around 1% of greenhouse gas emissions according to U.S. Environmental Protection Agency (EPA).
+However, the rapid expansion is causing projections to rise sharply.
+Due to the accelerated demand from AI, data center's global electricity consumption is projected to more than double to around 945 TWh by 2030 in the IEA's base-case scenario, which represents just under 3% of 2030 total global electricity consumption.
+This growing electricity demand, much of which is still generated by fossil fuels, increases the potential environmental impact.
+They also said that lifecycle emissions should be considered, that is including embodied emissions, such as in buildings.

+Global data center carbon dioxide emissions are projected to rise from an estimated 220 million tonnes in 2024 to $300–320$ million tonnes by 2035.
+Google and Microsoft now each consume more power than some fairly big countries, surpassing the consumption of more than 100 countries.
+As a result, there is increasing industry pressure for decarbonization.
+Companies are pursuing direct clean energy agreements, such as Tencent who has pledged to be carbon neutral by 2030, and Microsoft’s 2024 agreement to re-open the Three Mile Island nuclear power plant to provide 100% of the electric power for its AI data centers for 20 years.

 Energy efficiency and overhead

-The most commonly used energy efficiency metric of data center energy efficiency is power usage effectiveness (PUE), calculated as the ratio of total power entering the data center divided by the power used by IT equipment.
+The most commonly used energy efficiency metric for data centers is power usage effectiveness (PUE), calculated as the ratio of total power entering the data center divided by the power used by IT equipment.